switchboard-xyz/sb-on-demand-examples/sb-on-demand-secret/sb-on-demand-secrets-social-metrics/README.md

 ![Switchboard Logo](https://github.com/switchboard-xyz/core-sdk/raw/main/website/static/img/icons/switchboard/avatar.png)

 # Switchboard On-Demand: Solana Pull Feed x Secrets
-This example demonstrates the use of Switchboard's On-Demand Feed using Secrets.
+This example demonstrates the use of Switchboard's On-Demand Feed using Secrets with the use-case of submitting social-metrics on chain.

-**Here we bring social metrics on-chain!!**

 </div>